tony-albanese/ci-project-5-nonnas-kitchen-api/README.md

 + As a developer using Nonna's Kitchen backend to build applications, I want to have an endpoint to save a Post object to the database so that users of my application can share their content.
 + As a developer using Nonna's Kitchen backend to build applications, I want to have an endpoint to delete a Post so that I do not have to manually update the database when a user deletes their post.
 + As a developer using Nonna's Kitchen backend to build applications, I want to and endpoint to update a Post so that I do not have to manually update the database when a user updates their post.
-+ As a developer using Nonna's Kitchen backend to build applications, I want the backend to prevent users from modifiying or deleting posts that they did not author so that I do not have to check for permissions manually.
++ As a developer using Nonna's Kitchen backend to build applications, I want the backend to prevent users from modifying or deleting posts that they did not author so that I do not have to check for permissions manually.

 ### Comments
 + As a developer using Nonna's Kitchen backend to build applications, I want an endpoint for users to comment on a post so that I do not have to manually write to the database on the front end.